ypriverol/github-paper/document/manuscript.md

-In research it is good practice to ensure permanent and unambiguous identifiers for citable items like articles, datasets, or biological entities such as proteins, genes and metabolites, among others (see also Box 3).
+In research it is good practice to ensure permanent and unambiguous identifiers for citable items like articles, datasets, or biological entities such as proteins, genes and metabolites (see also Box 3).
 Digital Object Identifiers (DOIs) have been used for many years as unique and unambiguous identifiers for enabling the citation of scientific publications.
 More recently, a trend has started to